May 25-28, 2018[/minti_headline]

-The 45th Annual Figawi Race Weekend is recognized as a top sailing event not only on the east coast but is known nationally as well as internationally.
+The 47th Annual Figawi Race Weekend is recognized as a top sailing event not only on the east coast, but nationally as well as internationally.
 Figawi Race Weekend kicks off the the Cape Cod and Nantucket summer season.
-Entries include over 200 sailboats ranging from families promoting the sport of sailing to competitive sailors alike, bringing three thousand sailors & visitors hailing from all over the country including the Carribean, as well as locals.
+Entries include over 200 sailboats ranging from families promoting the sport of sailing to competitive sailors alike, bringing three thousand sailors & visitors hailing from all over the country including the Caribbean, as well as locals.

 Depending on the various conditions, etc. the theory of the Pursuit Race format is all competitors should reach the Nantucket MO(A) at around the same time.
 They finish at the entrance of Nantucket Harbor and parade into Nantucket Boat Basin.
 Standing on the beach at Brant Point Light is a great spot to watch all the action.

 Saturday night Figawi hosts a Competitor Party under the Event Tent on New Whale Street.
 Our sponsors who provide product for festivities include Mt.
 Gay Rum, Budweiser, Cisco Brewer of Nantucket, Coca Cola, Boisset Family Estates (wine), Samuel Adams, and Jim Beam.
 After the day of racing, it is a great place to come and see old friends and make new ones.